sudeshgutta/EasyRest/README.markdown

  string json = restServices.HttpGet(url, para);<br/>

-At the current moment have implemented the wrapper for basic HTTP GET and POST requests, more work in progress...
+At the current moment have implemented the wrapper for basic HTTP GET and POST requests, more work is in progress to enable consumption of rest services easily with a single function call.